 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 505 students took at least one online class at Boston College.
-This is an increase from the 435 students who took online classes the previous year.
+In 2020-2021, 7,240 students took at least one online class at Boston College.
+This is a decrease from the 12,621 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|